SimonVanherweghe/SimonVanherweghe.github.io/src/content/posts/2024-01-12-new-years-cards.md

 Since I was already plotting, I decided to also write the addresses on the envelopes with the plotter and include them in the conveyor.
 Those came out really well.

 ![The plotter, plotting](@images/posts/2024/01/plotting.gif)

+## The code

+If you're interested, the whole thing is open source.
+You can find it on [GitHub](https://github.com/SimonVanherweghe/crossword-cards), have fun with it, and a happy New Year!